RandalTheVandal03/Battleship-Coding-Club-2021/README.md

 Notes:
 -It is programmed so that the computer can NEVER guess an ordered pair twice.
--It is also programmed so you cannot guess an ordered pair more than twice either -You are given the option to see where you have guessed and if it was a hit or miss.
+-It is also programmed so you cannot guess an ordered pair more than once either -You are given the option to see where you have guessed and if it was a hit or miss.
 -A miss on the guess board is denoted as an X and a hit as a O.